James Madison College at MSU

 - Representing the State of Idaho in claims against manufacturers and distributors of prescription opioids.

-- Representing the State of New Mexico in a privacy suit, alleging that Google LLC violates the Children’s Online Privacy Protection Act, 15 U.S.C. §§ 6501, et seq., and various state laws, by collecting data from children under the age of 13 through its G-Suite for Education products and services.
+- Successfully represented the State of New Mexico in a privacy suit that alleged that Google violated the Children’s Online Privacy Protection Act, 15 U.S.C. §§ 6501, et seq., by collecting data from children under the age of 13 through its G-Suite for Education products and services.
 As a result of the litigation, Google launched a first-of-its-kind “Kids Initiative” to promote education, privacy, and digital safety for New Mexico children.

 - Representing the City of Chicago and Cook County State’s Attorney in their consolidated data breach/failure to notify lawsuit against Uber Technologies.